Like many

 employee conduct"

-the same one who
+the same one who has

-has made a career
+made a career out of

-out of denying that
+denying that students

-"she wanted it"?
+saying "she wanted it"

-See Fred Kamper
+See also Fred Kamper

 case,

-Shirk case,
+Shirk case.]

-Staff members are
+Staff members are instructed

-instructed from the outset of
+from the outset of their

-their employment about
+employment about proper

-proper behavior around
+behavior around students,

-students, Martin said.
-All
+Martin said.
+All employees

-employees are fingerprinted
+are fingerprinted and undergo

-checks before they are
+background checks before

-hired.
+they are hired.

 Helix High principal Doug